ImperialCollegeLondon/covid19model/README.md

 # Results
 * The results are stored in two folders results and figures.
-* Results has the stored stan fits and data used for plotting
+* Results have the stored stan fits and data used for plotting
 * Figures have the images with daily cases, daily death and Rt for all countries.